dverite/icu_ext/README.md

 that is, the result is negative if string1 < string2, zero if string = string2, and positive if string1 > string2.

-When a `collator` argument is passed, it is interpreted as an ICU BCP-47 tag, independently of the collations instantiated in PostgreSQL.
-In this case, the collations associated to `string1` and `string2` (either implicitly or explicitly via a COLLATE clause) are ignored: the comparison is done with `collator` as the collation.
+When a `collator` argument is passed, it is taken as the ICU locale (independently of the collations instantiated in the database) to use to collate the strings.

-When there is no `collator` argument, it is the collation associated to `string1` and `string2` that is used for the comparison.
+When there is no `collator` argument, the collation associated to `string1` and `string2` gets used for the comparison.
 It must be an ICU collation and it must be the same for the two arguments or the function will error out.
+With PostgreSQL 12 or newer, it can be nondeterministic, but whether it is nondeterministic or deterministic will not make any difference in the result of `icu_compare`, contrary to comparisons done by PostgreSQL core with the equality operator.
-This form with a single argument is significantly faster due to Postgres keeping its collations "open" (in the sense of `ucol_open()/ucol_close()`) for the duration of the session, whereas the other form with the explicit `collator` argument does open and close the ICU collation
+The two-argument form is significantly faster due to Postgres keeping its collations "open" (in the sense of `ucol_open()/ucol_close()`) for the duration of the session, whereas the other form with the explicit `collator` argument does open and close the ICU collation